Garrison 1 Cricket Ground: Cricket history

 The first recorded match on the ground was in 1879, although cricket has been played on or near the ground since the middle of the 19th century and on the Great Lines since at least 1750.

 Kent County Cricket Club used the ground for two Second XI fixtures, both against Norfolk County Cricket Club in the Minor Counties Championships of 1925 and 1926 and for three First XI first-class cricket matches, once in 1926 and twice in 1927.
 Derbyshire were the opposition in the grounds first first-class match in June 1926 and played Kent again on the ground the following year.

 The Royal Navy played two first-class matches on the ground in 1929, against MCC and the Royal Air Force.
 The Navy used the ground regularly until 1960 and played their last match on the ground in 1980, Chatham Naval Base closing in 1984.

 The ground was used by a variety of other teams, including the Army cricket team, who played a number of times against Kent's Second XI on the ground, and amateur clubs such as Band of Brothers and Incogniti.

 Royal Engineers Cricket Club

 The Royal Engineers (RE) first played cricket in 1862 as a formal club.
 The nearby Garrison Ground 2 was used as the club's home ground initially, with Garrison Ground 1 first used in 1899 when it hosted one of the annual matches between the RE and the Royal Artillery.
 Garrison 1 Ground has been used regularly by the RE since the 1960s as their home ground, remaining in use as of 2017.

 Records on the ground

-A total of five first-class cricket matches were played on the ground, three with Kent as the home side and two with the Royal Navy playing at home.
+A total of five first-class cricket matches were played on the ground, three with Kent as the home team and two with the Royal Navy playing at home.